Binnendieze: Verwerstroom

 The Verwerstroom is a natural, smaller branch of the Dommel / Dieze.
 It splits off from this river immediately behind the city walls at the Groote Hekel.
 The part of the Verwerstroom between the Groote Hekel and the Noordbrabants Museum follows a (natural) river bed.
 Here street names like Verwerstraat, Volderstraatje and Raamstraatje (no name plate) remind of woolen cloth-making.
 'Verwer' is Dutch for someone who dyes cloth.
 Fulling (Vollen) was a dirty job to felt woolen cloth.
 After that cloth had to be rinsed out and was made to dry on racks (Ramen).

 The part north of the museum, north of the junction with the 'Kleine Vughterstroom' was dug to bring water to the first city walls.
 It continues along these former walls towards the north-west, along the Snellestraat.
 Just north of the junction of the Snellestraat and the Postelstraat, the Verwerstroom abruptly turns west.
 All this establishes a connection from the Groote Hekel to the city harbor, which is fed by the Vughterstroom.

 The original confluence of the Verwerstroom with the Vughterstroom was at the Visbrug.
 When the second city wall was built in the second half of the fourteenth century, the stretch of the Verwerstroom along the Kruisstraat from its last bend near Guardianenhof till the Visbrug was filled up.
 This explains the unnatural bend at Guardianenhof.
 It also explains the north arch in the Visbrug.
 This is the original exit of the Verwerstroom, which was made visible again in 1976.

 Nowadays the southern part of the Verwerstroom can be viewed from bridges on the Zuidwal, Volderstraatje, Beurdsestraat, Oud Bogardenstraatje, Paradijsstraaje, the Waterstraat (Noordbrabants Museum), and Klein Lombardje.
 The highlight of this part of the Verwerstroom is its passage right before the facade of the Noordbrabants Museum.
-In the Snellestraat it's only visible in two places.
+In the Snellestraat it is only visible in two places.
 At Guardianenhof there is a view of the Verwerstroom that shows that it changes course by flowing under a bridge in the Postelstraat.
 Indeed the prime attraction of the Verwerstroom and other parts of the Binnendieze, is that houses were built over it.
 It means that the Verwerstroom can still be navigated, but is hardly visible from the street.